How to Treat Parasites in Kittens

 The Importance of Health Checks

-Have you just brought a new kitten into your home?
-Congratulations – cats make a wonderful addition to families, bringing love and companionship to any home.
-Owning a cat is a great way for children to learn about responsibility, compassion and how to interact with other animals, as well as providing them with lots of fun and cuddles.
-So, here’s your Your Kitten’s Health Care Plan.
+Kitten's HealthcareHave you just brought a new kitten into your home?
+Congratulations – cats make an excellent addition to families, bringing love and companionship to any home.
+Owning a cat is a wonderful way for children to learn about responsibility, compassion and how to interact with other animals and provide them with lots of fun and cuddles.
+So, here’s your kitten’s Health Care Plan.

-Kittens are sensitive animals
+Kittens are sensitive animals.s

 Bringing Your Kitten Home